dansimpson/amqp-js/README.markdown

 #amqp-js / amqp-flash / velveteen

-Note: this project is not done...
-I highly recommend you wait until I have a fully working demo, and a documented API
+*Note: this project is not done...
+I highly recommend you wait until I have a fully working demo, and a documented API*

-*amqp-js is an attempt to bring low-latency message queuing to javascript, without using HTTP.
++amqp-js is an attempt to bring low-latency message queuing to javascript, without using HTTP.
-*amqp-js works by joining forces with actionscript to establish socket connections to your AMQP server.
++amqp-js works by joining forces with actionscript to establish socket connections to your AMQP server.

 ##AS3/Flex/Flash - Protocol implementation (Work in Progress 06/20/2009)